CalPlug/PlugLoadSimulator/readme.md

 Copyright The Regents of the University of California, 2016 (v.1)
 Developed with support from Southern California Edison / Edison International
 Built with open source software and released into the public domain under GNU License for permissive use.

-# ***NOTICE:: Run through project "PLSim 1.2" as the set relative location within the entire project, accordingly if this is run in a new project each input and output file may need to have a modified file path corresponding to this new file structure ***

 # Input Files
 INPUT_XML = "xmls/PLSim2Format.xml"  #This is the input power usage "database" format